Sboulal/Sboulal/README.md

 <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/darkblue/saboulal" alt="saboulal's 42 stats" /></a>

-- 👋 Hi, I’m SalmaBoulal
+👋 Hi, I’m SalmaBoulal
-- 👀 I’m interested in cybersecurity
+👀 I’m passionate about web development and creating beautiful, functional websites.
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning advanced JavaScript frameworks and backend technologies.
-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on exciting web projects, from frontend design to full-stack development.
-- 📫 How to reach me ...
+📫 How to reach me: boulalsalma7@gmail.com or connect with me on Salma Boulal.

 <!---